SondaMalang/SondaMalang/README.md

 I’m passionate about building innovative solutions and exploring cutting-edge technologies. 🌟

 ## What I'm Currently Doing
-- 🌱 **Learning**: Python for robotics, networking, and cybersecurity.
+- 🌱 **Learning**: Python implementation for robotics, networking, and cybersecurity.
 - 💼 **Working on**: Projects in these areas to enhance my skills and solve real-world challenges.

 ## Skills & Tools